rolling-scopes-school/tasks/tasks/train-a/admin/carriages.md

 - Below the "Create" button, there must be a list of already created carriages displayed vertically.
 - Each carriage in the list must include:
   - The name of the carriage type.
-  - A rendered picture of the train car based on its configuration parameters: rows, leftSeats, and rightSeats.
+  - A rendered picture of the train car based on its configuration parameters: rows, leftSeats and rightSeats.
 - If the manager clicks the "Create" button or the "Update" button for any existing carriage, a form must appear at the top of the page.

 #### Requirement 2: Carriage configuration form